jarvizconde1/MOVIE-WATCHLIST/README.md

 ## About

-This app lets you view and choose movies, you can mark the movie to "watchlist" if you want to watch it soon.
+This app lets you view and choose movies, you can add the movie to "watchlist" if you want to watch it soon.

 ## Built With
 * UIKit